Safe Schools, Strong Schools Q & A

 - Bond proposal funds cannot be used for staff wages, salaries, or operational costs.
 They also cannot be used for repair or maintenance costs or other operating expenses.
 Bond proposal funds must be used only for purposes specified in the ballot language, and, as required by State law, they must be audited.

-5. Wouldn’t this proposal raise taxes?
+3. Will this proposal raise taxes?

-• The Safe Schools, Strong Schools proposal would not cost taxpayers one extra penny on their current tax bills.
+• The Safe Schools, Strong Schools proposal will not cost taxpayers one extra penny on their current tax bills.
 By extending the repayment of our current bond, this proposal allows us to fund necessary security improvements without raising taxes.

 • Schools across Michigan routinely use bonding to fund necessary projects and improvements.